NOBarbosa/NOBarbosa/README.md

 My name is Natália Barbosa, i'm from Brazil 🇧🇷

-I'm a math student that recently got immersed in the amazing world of programming. 💻
+I'm a statistics student that recently got immersed in the amazing world of programming. 💻

 I'm passionate about solving problems and learning.
 Always open to new challenges 😄